GET A FREE CLAIM ASSESSMENT

 What is the time limit for a medical negligence claim?

 Usually, for most medical negligence cases, the time scale for making a claim is 3 years from the date of the alleged negligence.
-Within this time, a person can make a claim for any form of medical negligence or nhs negligence.
+Within this time, a person can make a claim for any form of medical negligence.
 There are certain exceptions to this time limit which includes:

 NO WIN NO FEE Medical Negligence Solicitors